 Depending on the location of the tumor, the gliomas are described as:

 - Tumors that form in the cerebellum are termed as cerebellar astrocytoma.
-The cerebellum is the crucial part of brain that controls body balance and coordination.
+The cerebellum is a crucial part of the brain that controls body balance and coordination.

 - Optic gliomas grow in the optic nerve and parts of the eye.
 It is observed to affect children younger than age 10.

-Survival from primary brain tumors and outcome of the treatment depends on the type of tumor, its location, size and extent of its growth.
+Survival from primary brain tumors and the outcome of the treatment depends on the type of tumor, its location, size, and extent of its growth.

 It also depends on the patient’s age, their ability to function and also if there are any other illnesses that can complicate the treatment, like diabetes.

-It is a cancerous tumor which originates in any part of the body and the cancer cells spread to the brain.
-It is also known as metastatic brain tumor.
+It is a cancerous tumor that originates in any part of the body and the cancer cells spread to the brain.
+It is also known as a metastatic brain tumor.
 Cancer cells in the tumor break away from the primary tumor and travel through the bloodstream across the body.
 These cells can lodge in the brain and grow into new tumors.
-Cells from cancer of the lung, breast, kidney, stomach, bowel and skin can reach to the brain.
+Cells from cancer of the lung, breast, kidney, stomach, bowel, and skin can reach the brain.

-This is a more complicated form of brain tumor, because here the origin of the tumor needs to be traced because the treatment depends on correct identification of the primary cells.
+This is a more complicated form of brain tumor because here the origin of the tumor needs to be traced because the treatment depends on the correct identification of the primary cells.
 If the origin of cancer was in the kidney, then the cancer cells the brain are actually the kidney cells.
-In case of primary brain tumor, the cancerous cells are brain cells.
+In the case of primary brain tumors, the cancerous cells are brain cells.